paigeadelethompson/void-uconsole/Documentation/scheduler/sched-energy.rst

 Please also note that the scheduling domains need to be re-built after the EM has been registered in order to start EAS.

+EAS uses the EM to make a forecasting decision on energy usage and thus it is more focused on the difference when checking possible options for task placement.
+For EAS it doesn't matter whether the EM power values are expressed in milli-Watts or in an 'abstract scale'.

 6.3 - Energy Model complexity